 The BASW Program at Rutgers, The State University of New Jersey is accredited by the Council on Social Work Education (CSWE).
-CSWE uses the 2015 Education Policy and Accreditation Standards (EPAS) for accreditation of baccalaureate social programs.
-These accreditation standards can be reviewed at www.cswe.org.
+CSWE uses the 2015 Education Policy and Accreditation Standards (EPAS) to accredit and reaffirm baccalaureate and master-level social programs in the United States.
+These accreditation standards can be reviewed at cswe.org or by accessing the link on the Rutgers School of Social Work homepage.